All Topological Bands of All Nonmagnetic Stoichiometric Materials: Results

 \subsection{Material Statistics}

 At the time of our investigations, the ICSD~\cite{ICSD} contained~\TQCDTotICSDs~entries, of which~\TQCDstoichiometric~characterized stoichiometric chemical compounds with processable (non-corrupt) CIF structure files.
-We performed first-principles calculations on all~\TQCDstoichiometric~processable stoichiometric entries, resulting in convergent electronic structures for~\TQCDBNbrICSDs~entries in the presence of SOC, which we have grouped into~\TQCDBNbrUniqueMaterials~unique materials by common chemical formulas and stable topology at $E_{F}$ (see \supappref{App:VASP_appendix}).
-In Fig.~\ref{fig:histogramPerPG}(a), we show the distribution of the topology at $E_{F}$ for the unique materials within each of the 32 crystallographic point groups of the 230 nonmagnetic SGs, and in Fig.~\ref{fig:histogramPerPG}(b), we show the total number of unique materials in each topological class.
+We performed first-principles calculations on all~\TQCDstoichiometric~processable stoichiometric entries, resulting in convergent electronic structures for~\TQCDBNbrICSDs~entries in the presence of SOC, which we grouped into~\TQCDBNbrUniqueMaterials~unique materials by common chemical formulas and stable topology at $E_{F}$ (see~\AppVASPToTrace).
+In Fig.~\ref{fig:histogramPerPG}A, we show the distribution of the topology at $E_{F}$ for the unique materials within each of the 32 crystallographic point groups of the 230 nonmagnetic SGs, and in Fig.~\ref{fig:histogramPerPG}B, we show the total number of unique materials in each topological class.
 We find that at intrinsic filling,~\TQCDBNbrMaterialsTI~unique materials are symmetry-indicated stable TIs or TCIs, and~\TQCDBNbrMaterialsSM~unique materials are TSMs.
 Our findings represent a doubling of the number of known topological materials from those identified in previous high-throughput calculations~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials}.
-Furthermore, we find that~\TQCDBNbrTopologicalMaterialsPercent~of unique materials are symmetry-indicated stable TIs, TCIs, or TSMs at $E_{F}$, which remarkably also represents a doubling from previous estimates of the percentage of topological materials in nature~\cite{AndreiMaterials,ChenMaterials}.
+Furthermore, we find that~\TQCDBNbrTopologicalMaterialsPercent~of unique materials are symmetry-indicated stable TIs, TCIs, or TSMs at $E_{F}$, which also represents a doubling from previous estimates of the percentage of 3D topological materials in nature~\cite{AndreiMaterials,ChenMaterials}.
+This percentage is considerably higher than the percentage of topological stoichiometric 2D materials, which has previously been computed to lie within the range of a few to 20\%~\cite{Marzari2DTIAbundantDB,Ashvin2DMaterials}.